hnamitha1/email_statistics/README.md

 ## Approach

 Initial set up was tricky because of Go code.
-After getting some idea I am able to process the Go Code data and posted to `/emails` route inside emails_controller.
+After getting some idea I was able to process the Go Code data and posted to `/emails` route inside emails_controller.
 I used Active Record and PostgreSQL for my database.
-I then started writing class methods in `Email` model to count the number of emails under each event and the open/click rate per email type.
+I then started writing class methods in the `Email` model to count the number of emails under each event and the open/click rate per email type.
 I did some styling using Bootstrap.

+now anyone can post the data to `Email`.
+We can avoid that by adding some security.